linked in pixel

 6. Muscle weakness, leg injury or trauma

-What are the symptoms of venous insufficiency?
+What are the symptoms of chronic venous insufficiency and venous insufficiency?

 For varicose veins, the valves are often missing or not working correctly, causing blood and fluid to leak back through the damaged valves.
 The pressure can cause the veins to become inflamed, which can cause swelling and pain in your legs.
 The symptoms of venous insufficiency typically affect your legs and can include the following: